Blazing Ahead with Solar Power

 The world’s fourth largest carbon emitter, India, is focussed on reducing its carbon emission intensity – emission per unit of GDP – by 33-35% from 2005 levels over 15 years, and is working towards producing 40% of its installed electricity capacity by 2030 from non-fossil fuels.

-Aethon Energy was founded in 2014 by Himandri Nandi, who holds postgraduate degrees in Electronics and Business Administration, and has been in the field of electronics and renewable energy for over 32 years.
+Aethon Energy was founded in 2014 by Himandri Nandi, who holds postgraduate degrees in Electronics and Business Administration, and as a former founder and managing director of MRO-TEK Ltd, has been in the field of electronics and renewable energy for over 32 years.
 The company has been responsible for approximately 250 medium to large solar power plants with capacities ranging from 10KW to 10MW and 15,000 smaller solar power plants ranging from 1KW to 10KW.
 It has successfully solarised warehouses, cold storage units, educational institutions, hospitals, residences, office spaces and even entire industries, among other institutions.
 The firm is registered with the Ministry of New and Renewable Energy (MNRE) and has been accredited with solar power rating SP 1B by ICRA and CRISIL has rated it SP 2 B, both of which signify high performance capabilities.
 It has also received ISO 9000:2015 and ISO 14001:2015 certifications.

 The company has been making efforts to popularise the use of solar photo-voltaic cells, batteries and inverters among smaller manufacturing plants that, unable to meet their energy requirements, have been closing down.
 Nandi encourages such plants to switch to solar power, emphasising that “The Indian Ministry of New and Renewable Energy (MNRE) offers a subsidy that helps reduce the initial cost of installing the system, and the return on investment can be seen within just three years, with an increase in the plant’s efficiency and productivity.”